ahwayakchih/nobbic/docs/actions/list.markdown

 34e98ed6fd45  one     Exited  42 hours ago  50ae843b5b8d  5
 ```

-Since it just passes arguments, you can pass whatever `podman` supports.
+Since it just passes arguments to `podman`, you can pass whatever it supports.
 For example:

 ```sh
 nobbic list --format '{{.Name}}'